NHIA pays more claims to healthcare providers

-The National Health Insurance Authority (NHIA) has made the most recent Claims payment to 4,292 credentialed healthcare providers and this brings the total to GHc 1,071,326,884.61, since January 2020.
+The National Health Insurance Authority (NHIA) has made the most recent claims payment to 4,292 credentialed healthcare providers and this brings the total to GHs 1,071,326,884.61, since January 2020.

 The current monthly provider payment method is reflecting in the performance of the NHIA’s credentialed healthcare providers and deepening cordial relations.